 Activities are designed to tie-in to what is being explored in the classroom.
-Students will have the opportunity to receive first aid or CPR training, practice security and quarantine techniques (room clearing), play zombie-themed tag games (Humans vs. Zombies), experiment with zombie makeup, try their hand at unique survival technologies, engage in room clearing activities with the ROTC, and critique classic films in the zombie genre.
+Students will have the opportunity to receive first aid or CPR training, practice security and quarantine techniques (room clearing), play zombie-themed tag games (Humans vs. Zombies), try their hand at unique survival technologies, engage in room clearing activities with the ROTC, and critique classic films in the zombie genre.
 Several prominent guest speakers from the zombie film and literature genre are expected to attend as guest speakers and facilitators.

 Typical Daily Schedule

 Noon-2 pm Check-in at Residence Hall

 2:00-5:00 pm Student Orientation Activities

 8:00-10:00 pm Zombie 101: “Night of the Living Dead”

 11:00 pm Lights Out